-Turnover comprises revenue from sale of properties owned by the Association, commission on the sale of properties by Coastal, and fees charged to Coastal for managing other property transactions on its behalf.
-Surpluses or deficits resulting from the sale of properties and fixed asset investments are shown in the income and expenditure account under surpluses/deficits from the sale of fixed assets.
+Turnover comprises revenue from sale of properties developed for sale, commission on the sale of properties by Coastal, and fees charged to Coastal for managing other property transactions on its behalf.
+Surpluses or deficits resulting from the sale of fixed asset investments are shown in the income and expenditure account under surpluses/deficits from the sale of fixed assets.
 Revenue is recognised when the completion of the property transaction has been achieved.
 Revenue grants are receivable when the conditions for receipt of agreed grant funding have been met.